 The Alexander Technique can help you work better and feel better at your computer by helping you:

-- Sit upright without strain and back tension
+- Sit without strain and back tension

 - Allow the joints to expand rather than compress

-- Breathe deeply and calmly
+- Breathe more deeply and freely

 - Use your hands and arms with less effort and more dexterity